 First, let’s talk about the bag’s quality.
 To prevent any breakage or spilling, it’s made of premium-quality kraft paper.

-Furthermore, each bag weighs around 35 pounds, which is sufficient to support numerous grilling sessions.
+Furthermore, each bag weighs around 35 pounds, sufficient to support numerous grilling sessions.
 As a result, the bag provides additional moisture protection for the charcoal during transportation or delivery.

 South American wood, comparable to oak, is used to make the final charcoal.
-Not only that, but the charcoal is made up of a variety of hardwoods, giving the cooked meal a mellow and pleasant flavor.
+Not only that, but the charcoal is made up of various hardwoods, giving the cooked meal a mellow and pleasant flavor.
 This way, the original flavor of the meal is preserved.

 This wood, by the way, is the safest alternative because it sparks less than the other coal options on the market.
 It can survive a continuous 20 hours of smoking or four hours of hard cooking at a higher temperature.
 The Jealous Devil lump charcoal can reach a maximum temperature of 1,170 degrees Fahrenheit.

 - Closure with a zip